Eden Deep Geothermal Plant

 The geological resource identified in Cornwall is likely to exhibit all the characteristics to allow the application of EGS techniques.
 The relatively small amount of water required to set up the reservoir is also present in sufficient quantity in the area.
 In order to determine the area where the initial EGS Plant will be established, EGS Energy has undertaken an analysis of geological data to select sites and to develop plans for geothermal reservoirs and a suitable site has been identified at The Eden Project.

 In collaboration with The Eden Project EGS Energy proposes to build the UK's first geothermal power plant generating both heat and electricity.
 With a capacity of 4MWe and the ability to generate around 95% of the time, it should produce enough electricity to supply Eden and the equivalent of around five thousand households, as well as heating for the biomes and potentially some district heating (depending on economics and logistics).
-It is hoped that power will be delivered from late 2013 but this depends on many factors: planning permission, drilling rig availability, drilling progress, and so on.
+It is hoped that power will be delivered in 2015 but this depends on many factors: planning permission, drilling rig availability, drilling progress, and so on.
 Have a look at the 3D animation of a typical plant below.

 As outlined in Cornwall - A History of Innovation, engineered geothermal system technology has its roots in the pioneering work done in Cornwall in recent decades.
 Most of the EGS Energy technical team worked at the Rosemanowes Geothermal Project near Penryn for periods during the 1980s and 1990s.